-Wake County mother from prison: "I did not conspire with my son to kill his father"
+Wake County mother from prison: 'I did not conspire with my son to kill his father'

 "As a mother, I'm not going to let that happen to my children.
 I mean that's why I gave up my career," she said.
 "That's why I gave up my life.
 I gave up my life, Ed.
 I gave up my life for my kids."

-She also disputed her now ex-husband's claim that she took out a million dollar insurance policy on him and forged his signature that was a centerpiece of the case against her and her son.
+She also disputed her now ex-husband's claim that she took out a million-dollar insurance policy on him and forged his signature that was a centerpiece of the case against her and her son.

-She says Donald Franklin not only signed the policy but had to give a nurse blood and urine samples.
+She said Donald Franklin not only signed the policy but had to give a nurse blood and urine samples.

 "He knew everything about it.
 It was all his idea.
 It was not my idea," she said.